 Start by using these online tools:

-Once you’re completed one or both of these online assessments, schedule a time to meet with us and we’ll review and help interpret the results with you.
+Once you’ve completed one or both of these online assessments, schedule a time to meet with us by calling 410-777-7111.
+We’ll review and help interpret the results with you.

 Once we have a better sense of your skills and interests, we can work together to identify related careers and majors.
 By discovering the types of jobs that might interest you and match your talents, we can point out the different majors that could help you move in that direction.